chainapsis/ewallet/documentation/key_share_node.md

 ## Before you begin

-Key share node is an important pillar of the distributed signature generation scheme.
-In order to become a node to serve the users, you should contact our team beforehand to get bootstrapped.
-We will share shortly how you can join our **communication channel** to discuss.
+The key share node is a crucial component of the distributed signature generation scheme.
+To become a serving node, please contact our team in advance for bootstrapping.
+We will soon provide details on how to join our **communication channel** for further discussion.

-If you are not familiar with the concepts, please read the Keplr Embedded [Ewallet documentation](README.md) first to learn how the system works.
+If you are not familiar with the concepts, please read the Keplr Embedded [Ewallet documentation](../README.md) first to learn how the system works.

 ## Hardware Requirements